 - water - add only as much as needed to cover vegetables

-- 1/4 cup dried small shell pasta , (use gluten free if necessary)(leave out for Whole30, paleo & low carb and add chopped cauliflower & green beans instead))
+- 1/4 cup dried small shell pasta , (use Jovial grain-free elbow pasta for paleo or leave out for Whole30 & low carb and add chopped cauliflower & green beans instead))

 - 1 cup fresh baby spinach chopped , optional